 For more details on the application process and program requirements, visit the Pre-veterinary Information for Prospective Students on the Department of Animal and Veterinary Sciences website.

 The University of Vermont and the University of Guelph Ontario Veterinary (OVC), an accredited veterinary school which provides a degree in Doctor of Veterinary Medicine, have an agreement whereby OVC will hold two places in the first year of the program for students from the University of Vermont who meet the requirements for admission.
 These places may not be occupied by students who are Canadian citizens or who hold Canadian Permanent Residency status.
 The places will be held until the end of March for entrance in September of the same year.

 Students may apply for admission to the program via the Veterinary Medical College Application Service or directly to OVC through its normal application process for international applicants.
-For admission, students must have a minimum GPA of 3.00 in the sciences and meet the minimum score for the Graduate Record exam (GRE).
+For admission, students should refer to the admission requirements of the University of Guelph Ontario Veterinary College for minimum GPA and GRE scores.
 Additional course work includes two semesters each of inorganic chemistry, organic chemistry, physics, and biology (all with labs) and one semester each of calculus, statistics, biochemistry, genetics, and cell biology.
 Applicants must have a minimum of fifteen credits in each of their eight semesters of undergraduate work at UVM.

 UVM/Royal (Dick) School of Veterinary Studies, The University of Edinburgh (UoE, R(D)SVS) Placement Agreement